wuddleko/genguard/docs/next-release/README.md

 ## How it works

 Groups run in order.
-If a group's `command` fails, later groups are not run.
+Every group runs even when an earlier one fails or drifts.
+On failure, regen prints a **Summary** (one line per group, with drift kinds), then **Drift** details and diffs.

 For each group, `regen check`:

 1. If `clean` is true, deletes the declared `outputs` (then recreates empty directories)
 2. Runs `command` from the directory that contains the config file (`sh -c` on Unix)
 3. Compares git HEAD to the working tree under the declared `outputs`
-4. Reports drift and exits `1` if anything changed
+4. Records OK, drift, or error for that group

 This is a **reproducibility check**: it asks whether re-running the generator on the current branch reproduces what is already committed.
 It does not compare your branch to a PR target branch or merge base.

+Later groups see the working tree as earlier groups left it, including files wiped by `clean`.
+Prefer disjoint `outputs` so a failed or drifting group cannot look like drift in the next one.
+After every group has run, regen exits `1` if any group drifted or `2` if any group had a command error (command errors take priority).

-The working tree is left as the generator left it — same idea as `make generate && git diff --exit-code HEAD`, but with explicit output paths and clearer errors.
+The working tree is left as the generators left it — same idea as `make generate && git diff --exit-code HEAD`, but with explicit output paths and clearer errors.
 The check does not run `git add`.
 Staged generated files still fail until they are committed.

 Generated paths must be tracked.
 Gitignored files under `outputs` are not reported as untracked.